y20k/escapepod/README.md

 **Version 0.5.x (Beta)**

-Escapepods is a bare bones app for listening to podcasts.
-The Android platform has several high quality podcast players.
-Escapepods probably cannot compete with those apps.
-Escapepods is a one-person fun project.
-But still it may set itself somewhat apart, because Escapepods is very simple and lightweight.
-The app consists of only a single screen.
-Also it is free and open source.

-Important note: This is an app of type BYOP ("bring your own podcast").
+Escapepods is a simple and lightweight app for listening to podcasts.
+It's bare bone approach may not be to everyone's taste: Escapepods is an app of type BYOP ("bring your own podcast").
 It does not feature any kind of built-in search option.
 You will have to manually add podcasts.

-Escapepods is published under the [MIT open source license](https://opensource.org/licenses/MIT).
+Escapepods is free and open source.
+It is published under the [MIT open source license](https://opensource.org/licenses/MIT).
 Want to help?
 Please check out the notes in [CONTRIBUTING.md](https://github.com/y20k/escapepods/blob/master/CONTRIBUTE.md) first.

 ## Frequent Questions

 ### Where can I download Escapepods?
-As long as Escapepods is still in beta state you can get it only here on GitHub (head over to [releases](https://github.com/y20k/escapepods/releases)).
+As long as Escapepods is in beta you can only get it on [GitHub](https://github.com/y20k/escapepods/releases).
 A future release on F-Droid is planned.

-### I cannot add my favorite podcast
+### I can not add podcast X.
 The podcast import feature needs some testing.
-It works with most of my favorite podcasts, but problems are to be expected at the current stage of development.
+It works with most of my favorite podcasts, but problems are to be expected.
 Please head over to the [wiki](https://github.com/y20k/escapepods/wiki/Podcasts-feeds-that-are-not-working-yet) and add the podcast that failed to import.

 ### Where are the settings?
-Escapepods has no settings.
-The app is designed to be very simple.
+Escapepods has no settings screen.
 It tries to rely on sensible defaults.

-### Okay.
-And what are the default settings?
+### What are the default settings?
 - Auto-update does not download files over cellular network
 - Dark mode is handled by the Android system
-- Escapepods by default only keeps the recent two episodes of an podcast
+- Escapepods by default only keeps two episodes

-### The behavior of the app in regard to which episode it keeps is confusing.
+### Escapepods keeps more than two episodes.
-Okay.
-That may seem so.
-Escapepods has a policy that tries to reduce the number of episodes it keeps to a minimum.
+Escapepods tries to reduce the number of episodes it keeps.
 Here are the rules for that:

 - Escapepods keeps the latest two episodes
-- Escapepods also keeps episodes that have been started, or that have been downloaded manually
+- Episodes, that have been started, or that have been downloaded manually, are kept, too
-- The maximum number of episodes available (end kept) is five.
+- the maximum number of episodes available (and kept) is five

-### Why on earth make simplicity such a high priority?
+### Why make simplicity a high priority?
 Escapepods is a one-person fun project.
 Simplicity helps maintaining the app.
-And as it happens I personally like minimalistic apps, too.

-### I really miss a playback queue.
+### Does Escapepod have playback queue?
-Escapepods has a simple up-next queue.
-You can determine the episode you would like to listen to next.
-Just press play on that episode while listening to the current one.
+Escapepods has a simple up-next feature.
+Tap play on an episode while listening to another one.
+You will be be given the opportunity add it to the up-next slot.

 ### I really miss feature X.
 For the foreseeable future the development of Escapepods will focus on stability and user interface polish.
 Do not expect new features anytime soon.

-### And there is no exception?
-Well.
-The only feature planned (!= promised) but still missing a show notes viewer.
+The only feature planned, but not yet implemented is a show notes viewer.

 ### Does Escapepods support OMPL?
-You can import an OPML formatted podcast list by choosing Escapepods when trying opening the list.
-Instead of an explicit export feature Escapepods always keeps an up-to-date OPML file in the following folder on your device `/Android/data/org.y20k.escapepods/files/collection/`.
+You can import an [OPML](https://en.wikipedia.org/wiki/OPML) formatted podcast list.
+Open the list in a file browser and choose Escapepods as a handler.
+Escapepods does not have an explicit export feature, but it keeps an up-to-date OPML file in the following folder on your device `/Android/data/org.y20k.escapepods/files/collection/`.

 ## User Interface (May 2019)
 <img src="https://raw.githubusercontent.com/y20k/escapepods/master/assets/ui-screenshot-001-2019-05.png" width="280" /><img src="https://raw.githubusercontent.com/y20k/escapepods/master/assets/ui-screenshot-002-2019-05.png" width="280" />